|

 influences willy-nilly regardless of whatever organisms happened to be around

 or what those organisms did.
-Odling-Smee notes that in the Modern Synthesis,
+As Odling-Smee notes in The Modern Synthesis,

 "the changes that organisms bring about in their own environments are